-Along with charities, groups and individuals across the world, Action for M.E. is putting plans in place to raise awareness of M.E. throughout May, including M.E.
+Along with charities, groups and individuals across the world, Action for M.E. put plans in place to raise awareness of M.E. throughout May, including M.E.
 Awareness Week (Sunday 8 to Saturday 14 May) and M.E.
-Awareness Day (Thursday 12 May).
+Awareness Day (Thursday 12 May) in 2016.

 While we work to increase understanding of M.E. throughout the year, M.E.
 Awareness Month offers an opportunity to really highlight the impact of the condition in the press and among professionals and the general public.

-For 2016, we are emphasising the isolation experienced by so many people with M.E., and letting people know that they can take steps to tackle this.
+For 2016, we emphasised the isolation experienced by so many people with M.E. and let people know how they could take steps to tackle this.

 “Lack of understanding is very isolating for me,” said Samantha, posting on our Facebook page.
 “It’s just too tiring to fully explain everything and, in fairness to other people, M.E. is difficult to get your head round when you’ve got it, never mind when you haven’t.”